 GoodData's architecture relies on a centralized authentication and authorization security framework to control access to services.
-We use OAuth standard so that our customers can use their own IAM to ensure seamless integration with their ecosystem.
-It also allows them to manage user access security, including the authentication mechanism, session expiration, etc., according to their company standards.
-OIDC tokens are stored in HTTP Cookies, and Authenticated Encryption with Associated Data (AEAD) with AES 256 encryption with Galois/Counter Mode is used.
-API tokens may be created for accessing GoodData Cloud from command line tools or for integration with other customer systems.
+We use the OAuth standard so that our customers can use their own IAM to ensure seamless integration with their ecosystem.
+It also allows them to manage user access, including the authentication mechanism, session expiration, etc., according to their company standards.
+OIDC tokens are stored in secure HTTP Cookies.
+API tokens may be created to access GoodData Cloud from command line tools or for integration with other customer systems.